When a Documentary Says “This Is Shackleton’s Voice” — But It Isn’t

 But clarity matters.

-When we stop clearly labelling what is original and what is reconstructed, we start quietly blurring the historical record.
+When we stop clearly labeling what is original and what is reconstructed, we start quietly blurring the historical record.
 Over time, that blurring becomes accepted as fact.

 Why I’m Writing This